osmandapp/web/main/docs/user/map/tracks-on-map.md

 ### Analyze Track on Map

 This tool allows you to view track information with graphs and a map.

-There are several ways to open the Analyze on map.

 <Tabs groupId="operating-systems">